 Catholic scholars believe that praying the rosary likely began during the High Middle Ages, the 11th to the 13th centuries, when few people were able to read.
-Repeating the Our Father 150 times, which they had learned or Pon wall results provided a framework for complative prayer.
-The prayer A TT FOR ARIUNTO were counted off on a corona.
+Repeating the Our Father 150 times, which they had learned or on the Table provided a framework for complative prayer.
+The prayer were counted off on a read of beads called a corona.
+T.FOR BRILLED thought 9 at I had no time for nor time to pray, I saw an armless n saying his his feet."

 It's believed that so wime in the late 1300s, Dominican friar Henry Kalkar divided the 150 prayers into 15 Geodes and replaced the Our Father with the stail Mary.
-Later, the rosary was shortened to becade choo Under Pope Geo XIII, 1903, Octo P was named the Month of the top O O K S Rosary.
+Later, the rosary was shortened to becade n of Jesus rp r, institution of the

+Choo1 Under Pope Geo XIII, 1903, Octo P, was named the Jon Rotter DOOKS Rosary.
 The teast of Our Lady of the Rosary is celebrated of October 7 each year.